liveahero-wiki/liveahero-wiki.github.io/_charas/marfik.md

 PLAYER = "Looking at you reminds me of my youth.
 I was desperately hitting anything.
 Such good times...
 Eh, I haven't changed much even now?
 Really!?"
 TOUCH = "Haha!
 How is it?
 This old man's got a good body doesn't he?
 These muscles are proof of being a true adventurer!"
 TRAINED = "Why you...!
 Be more attentive to the elderly!"
+TRAIN = "You think I'm just an old man?!
+Don't underestimate me!"
+DAILY = "Yo, young captain.
+How do you feel about going on an adventure with this old man?
+W-Wha-?
+Your job comes first?...
+I-...I know..."
+HERO =  "A child of a non-human, born of a mechanical star.
+What kind of history and technology gave birth to that child?
+It's pretty interesting..."
 %}

 ## Notes: